-Students interested in applying for accommodations should complete the three steps listed below:
+Students interested in applying for accommodations should follow the steps below:

 - Review, Complete, and Submit the Intake Assessment Form below.
 The form gives you an opportunity to upload any documentation.

 - Students taking online classes and/or attending classes at one of our instructional sites can schedule an appointment via phone or email to discuss necessary accommodations.

 Forms and Resources

 SOWELA Disability Services organizes services for qualified students with disabilities requiring reasonable accommodations.
 Notifying SOWELA that you have a disability is optional.
 If you have a disability and need to request accommodations, please complete the following form.
 You will also need to make an appointment for an intake meeting with Megan Fabian at firstname.lastname@example.org or by calling (337) 421-6565 ext.
 4633.

 The Office of Disability Services provides assistance with completing and submitting the voter’s registration application to students with disabilities on an ongoing basis and during authorized voter registration periods.
 For more information contact the Office of Disability Services at email@example.com or (337) 421-6565 ext.
 4633.

 - School of Nursing and Allied Health

 - Epilepsy Financial Assistance (opens new window)